Michaela Biancofiore: Early life and career

-Born in Bolzano to an Apulian father and a Roman mother, she graduated from the "Gregorio Elladio" school in Spoleto, where she lived in boarding school as an orphan of a state employee.
-She worked for Mario Cecchi Gori as assistant director for the films Al lupo al lupo, Maledetto il giorno che t'ho incontrato and Perdiamoci di vista.
+Born in Bolzano to an Apulian father and a Roman mother, Biancofiore graduated from the "Gregorio Elladio" school in Spoleto, where she lived in boarding school as an orphan of a state employee.
+She worked for Mario Cecchi Gori as assistant director for the films Al lupo al lupo, Damned the Day I Met You and Let's Not Keep in Touch.
 She was vice president of the football team F.C.
 Bolzano 1996 which played in Excellence, currently merged with Virtus Don Bosco giving life to the Virtus Bolzano association.
 In 2017 she graduated in International Law from the Free Mediterranean University.
 She is currently an entrepreneur in the wellness sector.

 Politics

-Michaela Biancofiore enrolled in Forza Italia at age 22.
+Biancofiore enrolled in Forza Italia at age 22.
 In the 1995 Bolzano municipal elections she ran with a civic list called Vorwärts Südtirol, which obtained 1.39%, although there was a Forza Italia list with candidate for mayor Ermanno Füstöss.
 Biancofiore obtained 18 preferential votes and was not elected.
 In 2001 she was appointed Adviser for local autonomy and for the Coordination of Information and Security for the Ministry of Civil Service, and in 2002 for the Ministry of Foreign Affairs.
 In 2003 she was elected councilor of the Autonomous Province of Bolzano for FI with 3,680 preferences.
 On 7 June 2006, having been elected to the Chamber of Deputies, Biancofiore resigned as provincial councilor.

 In the 2008 general election she was re-elected to the Chamber of Deputies, but in the constituency of Campania, despite her South Tyrolean origins.
 In 2010 she was elected municipal councilor in the local election of Bolzano, but in 2011 the Council started the procedure for forfeiture against her due to the high number of absences.
 In the parliamentary election of 2013 she was re-elected deputy on the PdL list.
 On April 30, 2013 she was appointed Undersecretary for Equal Opportunities by Prime Minister Enrico Letta, but he removed her from office just two days later, following the controversy generated by her previous homophobic statements.
 She was subsequently assigned to the office of Undersecretary for administrative simplification and from 26 June 2013 to the office of Undersecretary for sport.